openstf/adbkit/README.md

 Internally, we use this library to drive a multitude of Android devices from a variety of manufacturers, so we can say with a fairly high degree of confidence that it will most likely work with your device(s), too.

+# Incompatible changes since 1.x.x

+Previously, we made extensive use of callbacks in almost every feature.
+While this normally works okay, ADB connections can be quite fickle, and it was starting to become difficult to handle every possible error.
+For example, we'd often fail to properly clean up after ourselves when a connection suddenly died in an unexpected place, causing memory and resource leaks.

+In version 2, we've replaced nearly all callbacks with [Promises](http://promisesaplus.com/) (using [Bluebird](https://github.com/petkaantonov/bluebird)), allowing for much more reliable error propagation and resource cleanup (thanks to `.finally()`).
+Additionally, many commands can now be cancelled on the fly!

+Unfortunately, some API changes were required for this change. `client.framebuffer()`'s callback, for example, previously accepted more than one argument, which doesn't translate into Promises so well.
+Thankfully, it made sense to combine the arguments anyway, and we were able to do it quite cleanly.

+Furthermore, most API methods were returning the current instance for chaining purposes.
+While perhaps useful in some contexts, most of the time it probably didn't quite do what users expected, as chained calls were run in parallel rather than in serial fashion.
+Now every API method returns a Promise, which is an incompatible but welcome change.
+This will also allow you to hook into `yield` and coroutines in Node 0.12.

+Test coverage was also massively improved, although we've still got ways to go.

 ## Requirements

 * [Node.js][nodejs] >= 0.10